ojhajigit/Assessment/README.md

 Node.js installed on the system.

 # Usage
-1- Start the server by running the following command in your terminal: node server.js
+1- Start the server by running the following command in  terminal: node server.js

 2- Open your browser and go to: http://localhost:8000/getTimeStories

-3- You should receive a JSON response containing the latest stories from https://time.com/
+3- Received a JSON response containing the latest stories from https://time.com/

 # Project Structure
 server.js: The main file containing the server setup, HTML fetching, and parsing logic.